 Raclette is one of those tasty dishes that’s comforting and hearty, delicious and filling, cheesy, meaty and tasty.
 This easy recipe for raclette is perfect for sharing and utterly scrumptious – it’s alpine soul food…

 History of raclette

-Legend has it that in the bitterly cold winter months in the mountains, would light a fire to warm themselves.
-One of them put his cheese too close to the hearth and it started to melt.
+Legend has it that in the bitterly cold winter months in the mountains, shepherds would light a fire to warm themselves.
+One day, a shepherd put his cheese too close to the hearth and it started to melt.
 Quelle horreur.
-The shepherd scraped up the melted cheese and ate it only to find it was delicious He told his friends and the habit caught on.
+The shepherd scraped up the melted cheese and ate it, only to find it was delicious in its melted state.
+He told his friends and the habit caught on.
 It really caught on.
 These days you can even get a raclette machine to pop on the table for all to sit round, licking your lips in anticipation.

 Originating in Switzerland, the dish is considered as French as croissants (which originated in Austria).

 How to make raclette

 This is not a fancy haute cuisine dish, it’s very easy to make, unpretentious and delicious.
 If you don’t have a raclette machine, you can still make this by popping your cheese in a metal dish under a grill and scrape it over the potatoes and cold meat that make up the recipe.